x

 Addiction recovery is a lifelong process that calls for consistent care and support.
 Treatment programs with community partnerships may be able to assist with housing, employment, healthcare, childcare, legal services, wellness programs, and continuing education.

-These types of resources are often available for families as well, and help to remove barriers while building confidence and stability.
-Ask what community-based support is available through the recovery program.
+These recovery resources are often available for families as well, and help to remove barriers while building confidence and stability.
+Ask what evidence-based practices and community-based support are available through the recovery program.

 6. How does the program help if it’s difficult to stop drug or alcohol use?